holunda-io/camunda-bpm-taskpool/examples/README.md

 `docker run -d --name my-axon-server -p 8024:8024 -p 8124:8124 axoniq/axonserver`.
 To verify t is running, open your browser [http://localhost:8024/](http://localhost:8024/).

 The demo application consists of several Maven modules.
-In order to start the example, you will need to start only two of them:
+In order to start the example, you will need to start only three of them:
  * h2 (external database)
  * process-application (example application)
+ * taskpool-application

-Then both modules can be started by running `mvn spring-boot:run` from command line in the corresponding directories.
+The modules can be started by running `mvn spring-boot:run` from command line in the corresponding directories.

-The example application provides a REST API for interaction and offers the Swagger UI for easier usage.
+The example taskpool and process applications both provide REST APIs for interaction and offers the Swagger UI for easier usage.
-After starting the application, simply open [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) in browser of your choice.
+After starting the application, simply open [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) and [http://localhost:8081/swagger-ui.html](http://localhost:8081/swagger-ui.html) to use Swagger UI.

-Since the application includes Camunda BPM engine, you can use the standard Camunda webapps by navigating to [http://localhost:8080/](http://localhost:8080/).
+Since the process application includes Camunda BPM engine, you can use the standard Camunda webapps by navigating to [http://localhost:8080/](http://localhost:8080/).
 The default user and password are `admin / admin `.

-An example task list application is implemented and available under [http://localhost:8080/tasklist/](http://localhost:8080/tasklist/)
+The taskpool application consists of the major taskpool components and delivers the example tasklist.
+To use the example tasklist, please call [http://localhost:8081/tasklist/](http://localhost:8081/tasklist/) in your browser.

 ## Tasklist